 Here is where most people get confused.

-Fonder means MORE fond of, or increase in affection, liking, tenderness, indulgence, doting, desire etc.
+Saying someone is “fonder” of you means that there is increase in affection, liking, tenderness, indulgence, doting, desire etc.

 - Fond of + Absence = Fonder